-On top of the different flours I’ve used here, I also added hemp seeds to the bread.
-The highly nutritious seeds add a nice, nutty crunch to the bread.
+On top of the different types of flour I’ve used here, I also added hemp seeds to the dough.
+These highly nutritious seeds add a nice, nutty crunch to the bread.

 Once baked, your house will not only be filled with wonderful aroma of freshly baked bread, but you will also have two healthy and tasty bread loaves to enjoy.

-* In order to keep the hemp seeds’ nutritional value when used in baking, temperature of less than 350F (175C) is required.
+* Hemp seeds can be found in many stores or online.
+In order to keep the hemp seeds’ nutritional values when used in baking, temperature of less than 350F (175C) is required.

 Makes: 2 loaves

 Prep time: 20 minutes

 Proofing time: about 2 hours

 For the dough: